-A number of preliminary engineering documents are produced in the front-end engineering design phase (Click here to learn about all 12 phases of project implementation) which is used as the start-up documents for the detailed engineering design phase.
+A number of preliminary engineering documents are produced in the front-end engineering design phase (Click here to learn about all 12 phases of project implementation) which are used as the start-up documents for the detailed engineering design phase.
 Combinedly, these documents are known as the “FEED Package”.
 A good FEED package reflects all of the client’s project-specific requirements to avoid significant changes during the execution phase.
 The FEED package forms the basis for the design execution of EPC or EPCM projects.

 Time Duration for FEED Project

-Types of FEED project
+Types of FEED Project

-Depending on the extent of the detailing required during front end engineering design phases, FEED projects can be categorized into three groups
+Depending on the extent of the detailing required during front-end engineering design phases, FEED projects can be categorized into three groups

 - Basic FEED